vparrello/FIG-Bioinformatics-Course/README.md

 # Introduction

-This course is meant to give a general background around three topics.
-Each topic has been separated into a single month course with a sub topic explored each week.
-You will find the excercises inside each folder with any data you might need inside the Data folder for that topic.
+This course is meant to give an introduction to AI-assisted code-development via the exploration of three major topics in applied bioinformatics.
+Each topic has been organized into a module consisting of a number of related subtopics and associated exercises.
+You will find the exercises inside each topic's folder, along with any data you might need inside that topic's Data-folder.
 If you need any help or are not sure how to continue, you are encouraged to use AI tools to help you throughout your learning journey.

 ## Content

 ### 1. Representative Genomes
-1. The Secrets of DNA Sequences - Define the concept of a sequence and a kmer.
+1. Construct and learn to use command-line tools to manipulate tab-separated files.
+2. Construct and use command-line tools to read, process, and write DNA sequence-dat in FASTA format
-2. K-mers Create Jaccard Similarities - Use your knowledge of genome space to create k-mers that can compare two different sequences
+3. K-mers Create Jaccard Similarities - Use your knowledge of genome space to create k-mers that can compare two different sequences
 3. Singularly Occuring Universal Roles (SOURS) - Understand that a SOUR can act as the unique genome architecture needed to pick out the Representative Genomes
 4. Create the Representative Genome Set - Compare the genomes in your universe to find the Representative Genomes in your set.
 ### 2. Hammers